-Yeah, I think Ray has answered the question extremely well, because number one, what's good for the industry is good for Wabtec.
-That's number one.
-Number two, in order to really do precision railroading, it's going to require technology, in our opinion, and we are the- you know, we're the answer to technology not only in the freight, but also in the transit route businesses.
-So a lot of our focus has always been on the safety, efficiency, and productivity of the railroads, and that's exactly what they're trying to improve.
-It's not just about taking their capital expense down; it's more than that.
-It's being able to compete with trucks and other industries to increase the business over time, and like I said, what's good for the railroads is good for Wabtec.
+Yeah.
+I think Ray has answered the question extremely well, because number one what's good for the industry is good for Wabtec, that's number one; number two, in order to really do precision railroading, it's going to require technology, in our opinion and we are the answer to technology, not only in the Freight, but also in the Transit rail businesses.

+So, a lot of our focus has always been on the safety, efficiency and the productivity in the railroads.
+And that's exactly what they're trying to improve.
+It's not about just taking their capital expense down, it's more than that.
+It's really being able to compete with trucks and other industries to increase the business over time.
+And like I said, what's good for the railroads is good for Wabtec.

-Steve Barger: Understood.
-So technology presumably would be good for mix as well?
+Understood.
+So, technology presumably would be good for mix as well?